Frastandreetto/StripThesis/README.md

 # StripThesis
-:telescope: Here you can find the python code of my Master Thesis in Physics: a new LSPE-STRIP pipeline for functional verification.
+:telescope: Here you can find the python code of the new LSPE-STRIP pipeline for functional verification.
+Version 1.0.0